 It’s best to start with a shallower open litter box until your kitten is big enough to use a larger or hooded box, like the Catit Jumbo Hooded Litter Box.

-Choosing a good litter involves considering how the litter affects your kitten, but also how it affects you.
-A great starter litter kittens that are still learning good litter habits is Dr. Elsey's Kitten Attract Litter.
+Choosing a good litter involves considering how the litter affects your kitten and how it affects you.
+A great starter litter for kittens who are still learning good litter habits is Dr. Elsey's Kitten Attract Litter.
 The natural scent-based attractant in this litter helps to encourage your kitten to use the litter box.

 For a more natural option, you can try a non-gravel-based litter.
 Some are very similar in texture to gravel, while others are meant to be super absorbent.
 Here are a few of our faves: